To use Genesys Predictive Routing (GPR), you'll need to install and configure the products and components listed below.

 - Many other important functions.

-- (STAFF users only) To configure how the match between interactions and agents is determined, follow the procedures accessed from the Create and Test Predictors and Models page, located in the Predictive Routing Help.
+- (STAFF users only) To configure how the match between interactions and agents is determined, follow the procedures accessed from the Create and Train Predictors and Models page, located in the Predictive Routing Help.

 Review your data

 Data Loader draws interaction and agent data from the Genesys Info Mart Database.

 Using Data Loader, you can also import agent, customer, and outcome data compiled in .csv format.
 The GPR web application enables you to view and analyze your uploaded data.